Rock of Love with Bret Michaels season 1: Meet the Parents

 In this episode, Bret meets the remaining three girls' parents.
 While the families of Heather and Jes seem to interact with ease with each other and Bret, Lacey's family causes discomfort for Bret.
 During dinner at an L.A. restaurant, Lacey's dad reveals that Lacey is a 'Presidential Scholar' who lives off the largesse of her family.
 Bret seems surprised at this information, given Lacey's earlier assertions that she was a struggling musician.
 Later in the dinner, Lacey's father demands that Bret reveal his true intentions with his daughter, insinuating that he may be after Lacey for her money.
 The father also insists that the two obtain a prenuptial agreement, which Bret finds presumptuous given that at this point he is merely trying to get to know Lacey, not marry her.

 The next day at the house, Lacey and Heather butt heads when Heather overhears Lacey telling Bret that Heather is fake around her family and does not intend to quit stripping should she win.
-The rancor continues as Heather excoriates Lacey for being fake, and Lacey and her father call Heather trashy.
+The rancor continues as Heather excoriates Lacey for being mean, conniving, crazy, and fake, and Lacey and her father call Heather trashy.
 At one point, Heather angrily reveals in front of Lacey's family that she saw Lacey perform fellatio on Bret.

 Soon after, Lacey's dad confronts Bret with the question that Bret says all rock stars dread, "I need to talk to you about whose dick my daughter has been sucking."
 As Bret lifts weights, he listens to Lacey's father discuss what he has been told and what he thinks is acceptable.
 Bret expresses frustration in his dialogue to the camera after the meeting.

 At the elimination, Bret notes that his decision is being based upon who is being honest and genuine with him and who is not.
 Jes gets to stay in the house.
 Lacey is called down next and is summarily kicked out.
 He says that he sees two sides to her, but that in the end, the bad side would take over and he could not trust her.
 Heather is called down last and is invited to continue to rock Bret's world.